nabeel-oz/qlik-py-tools/docs/Keras.md

 // Count can be Null or zero for future periods.
 The predicted values from previous periods will then be used as input for further predictions.
 ```

 _Note: As of the June 2018 release, the expression above can be used as a dimension in the table object, allowing you to make selections on the prediction results.
-Note that the prediction expression should *not* be stored as a master item dimension as this can lead to unstable behavior._
+However, the prediction expression should **not** be stored as a master item dimension as this can lead to unstable behavior._

 Predictions can also be made in the load script using the `sklearn_Bulk_Predict` method.
 For classifiers you can also use the `sklearn_Bulk_Predict_Proba` function to get the predicted class probabilities.